yhs0602/Android-Disassembler/README.md

 You can download the theme.zip here.
  1. Unzip it to `/storage/emulated/0/themes/` or `/sdcard/themes`.
  1. Done.
 You can now use this in settings menu(in app)
+ 1. To rename/remove themes, just rename/remove the files.

 ### Feature requests are welcomed!